JenniLehtonen/Quiz/README.md

 Here you can see that the application changes color depending on the answer.
 Here the user has chosen the correct answer so the background color of the option is green.
 ![quizCorrectAnswer](quizCorrectAnswer.JPG "How it looks like when the user clicks the correct answer")

-Here the user has chosen a qrong answer so the background color of the option is red.
+Here the user has chosen a wrong answer so the background color of the option is red.
 ![quizWrongAnswer](quizWrongAnswer.JPG "How it looks like when the user clicks a wrong answer")

-Here is the user sees their score and they can try again the quiz if they want to.
+Here is the "last" page of the application and here the user sees their score and they can try again the quiz if they want to.
 ![quizShowScore](quizShowScore.JPG "The score page of the application")